-During the product installation, you can elect to create an Organizational Certificate Authority (CA).
+During the product installation, you can elect to create an Organizational Certificate Authority (CA) if one does not already exist in the NDS tree of the target server.
 You may also create or recreate the Organizational CA after the installation is completed.

-Th Organizational CA contains the public key, private key, certificate, certificate chain, and other configuration information for the Organizational certificate authority object.
+The Organizational CA contains the public key, private key, certificate, certificate chain, and other configuration information for the Organizational CA object.

-The private key is stored in the Organizational certificate authority object in NDS in encrypted form.
+The private key is stored in the Organizational CA object in NDS in encrypted form.
 Once a server is configured to provide the certificate authority service, it performs that service for the entire NDS tree.
 The Organizational certificate authority object resides in the Security container in NDS.